Article

 Strengths:

-• Built‑in integrations (GitHub, Netlify, Supabase, Stripe)
+• Built-in integrations with GitHub, Netlify, Supabase, and Stripe

-• Fast iteration and deployment
+• Fast iteration and one-click deployment

 Weaknesses:

-• Limited customization for advanced apps
+• Limited customization for advanced or complex applications

-• Token‑based pricing can get costly
+• Token-based pricing can get costly for large or extended projects

-Best For: Hackathons, MVPs, and rapid proof‑of‑concepts.
+Best For: Hackathons, MVPs, and rapid proof-of-concepts where speed matters more than deep customization.

 Base44